oliver-moran/uhura/README.md

 - `LogLevel.ERROR`
 - `LogLevel.NONE` (disables all logging)

-Additionally, there is a special logging level, `LogLevel.TIMER`, which operates independently of this hierarchy.
+Additionally, there are a special logging levels, `LogLevel.TIMER` and `LogLevel.Counter`, that operate independently of this hierarchy.

 ```javascript
 import { console, native, LogLevel } from "uhura";